rishabhkini/RishabhKini_BSE_Portfolio/index.md

 For my first milestone I created a program which takes a picture when it is run which will be used very frequently for this project.

+How it works:

+I used a RaspberryPI 4, monitor, mouse, keyboard, micro USB adapter, Arducam OV5647, and micro SD card for my first milestone.
+My RaspberryPI 4 acts like a microscopic computer by processing code and running it.
+I edit my Raspberry Pi by using my keyboard, mouse, and monitor by connecting it all together.
+I flashed a bookworm OS which is a newer version of the OS onto my micro SD card and I put it in my Raspberry PI.
+I did this by using an SD card adapter to connect to my computer and I flashed my SD card using the RaspberryPI imager.
+The image below shows the inputs of a Raspberry PI zero.

 # Starter Project - Retro Arcade Game

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yw83-8JkuZA?si=sisLsvt2kWda2Es3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>